20steps/autotables-bundle/README.md

 By default all needed javascript libraries are loaded excepting the jquery library.
 This behaviour can be configured by the following options: *includeJquery, includeJqueryUi, includeJqueryEditable, includeJqueryDataTables* and *includeJqueryValidate*

 Now it's time to render the JavaScript code for your entity's table.
-This is done by the Twig function *ts_dataTable_js*.
+This is done by the Twig function *ts_autoTable_js*.
 The call has to include the list of entities to be rendered in the option *entities* and the id of the table configuration given by the option *tableId*.
 The [DataTables](https://datatables.net/) configuration may be extended here with the option *dtOptions*.

 Furthermore the *transScope* may be overwritten here and the routes for the CRUD controller actions with the options *updateRoute, deleteRoute* and *addRoute*.

-Finally the HTML for the table has to be rendered with the Twig function *ts_dataTable*.
+Finally the HTML for the table has to be rendered with the Twig function *ts_autoTable*.
 Here the options *entities* and *tableId* are needed again.

 In the following example you can see how to build a view displaying the entity *products*: